Function is our focus.

 Welcome to Smart Mouth Therapy

-We are dedicated to providing exceptional therapy services in the areas of
+Dedicated to providing exceptional services in the areas of

 Oral myofunctional disorders

 When soft tissue of the face, mouth, neck, and jaw aren’t working optimally, dysfunction and compensations can result.
 This dysfunction can lead to problems like mouth breathing, poor sleep, feeding, chewing, or swallowing issues, speech sound disorders, and ADHD-like behaviors.
 Some children develop thumb sucking or pacifier habits, or an immature swallow pattern called a tongue thrust.
-Long term, these can impact physical and mental health and wellness: anxiety, depression, heart disease, brain health, cognitive functioning, behavioral health can often be linked to oral myofunctional disorders.
+Long term, these can impact physical and mental health: sleep and airway problems, anxiety, depression, heart disease, brain health, cognitive functioning, behavioral health can often be linked to oral myofunctional disorders.

-Treatment involves 1:1 in-person oral myofunctional therapy, breathing training, manual therapy, and lots of education and collaboration with a licensed and certified speech pathologist.
+Treatment involves 1:1 in-person oral myofunctional therapy, breathing training, manual therapy, and lots of education and collaboration with an Ohio licensed and certified speech pathologist.

 Understand the root cause.